How Do I become Catholic?

 Baptisms of children from infancy through age six are celebrated throughout the Church year, except during the season of Lent, and begin again at Easter.
 If you are getting ready to have a child or if your child has not yet reached the age of seven and you would like more information about arranging a Baptism, please contact Nancy Royal at the Parish Office, so that you may begin the preparation for the celebration of this sacrament as soon as possible.

-FAITH FORMATION PROGRAM: Ongoing instruction in our Faith and formation in discipleship for Children and youth from grades one through high school take place as part of our Faith Formation Program which meets one Sunday afternoon a month from 1:15 pm to 3:15 pm, from Sunday, August 23 through March.
+FAITH FORMATION PROGRAM: Ongoing instruction in our Faith and formation in discipleship for Children and youth from grades one through high school take place as part of our Faith Formation Program which meets one Sunday afternoon a month.
 As the first and most important teachers of the faith to their children and to continue their own ongoing Adult Faith Formation, parents also attend and participate in a separate adult session.
 For more information, please CLICK HERE

 All the Blessings of Easter!